-Waste identified as arising from the construction industry (coded under European Waste Catalogue Chapter 17) was excluded from the final dataset.
+Waste identified as arising from the construction industry (coded under European Waste Catalogue Chapter 17) was excluded from the final dataset, unless specifically indicated in the survey that it is not from the Construction sector.
+In 2013 there was 52,964 tonnes of chapter 17 wastes in the final dataset that surveys indicate were not from the Construction sector.